 Despite uncertainties on the climate scenarios for Mali, the country may face a progressive decrease in rainfall and an increase in temperature in the area of the programme intervention in the long term (horizons 2020 and 2050).
-Climate change will result in an increase in rainfall variability and an increase in the frequencies of extreme events such as droughts, floods, violent winds and strong rains.
+Climate change will result in an increase in rainfall variability and an increase in the frequencies of extreme events such as droughts, floods, violent winds and strong rains.23

-The most vulnerable sectors of Mali and the direct and indirect impacts of climate change on those sectors were identified during a number of vulnerability and adaptation assessments of those sectors.
-In the framework of this programme, the most vulnerable sectors identified through such in-country processes were retained (agriculture, livestock, fisheries and forestry) given that they are deemed to be the pillars of food security in the programme area.
-Beside these sectors, it is essential to add water resources (underground and surface
+The most vulnerable sectors of Mali and the direct and indirect impacts of climate change on those sectors were identified during a number of vulnerability and adaptation assessments of those sectors.^{24,25} In the framework of this programme, the most vulnerable sectors identified

-Updating surveys of the climate change scenarios in Mali.
+23 Updating surveys of the climate change scenarios in Mali.
 National Scientific and Technological Research Center.
 2009

-These surveys were respectively conducted in the framework of the Initial National Communication (INC, 2000), of the Netherlands Climate Assistance Program (NCAP, 2004), of the National Adaptation Plan of Action (NAPA, 2007), and of the ongoing Second National Communication (SNC).
+24 These surveys were respectively conducted in the framework of the Initial National Communication (INC, 2000), of the Netherlands Climate Assistance Program (NCAP, 2004), of the National Adaptation Plan of Action (NAPA, 2007), and of the ongoing Second National Communication (SNC).
 The identification of those impacts is the combined result of field observations, local consultations with the populations, and findings of scientific surveys conducted (in general) under research and/or development projects.
 These vulnerable sectors are: water resources, agriculture, livestock, fisheries, forests, energy, health, fauna, transportation, education, industry, habitat.